-After sewing is finished, slide the drop feed lever to 44 (to the right as seen from the rear of the machine) to raise the feed dogs.

-• Normally, the drop feed lever is positioned at the right.
+- After sewing is finished, slide the drop feed lever to ++ (to the right as seen from the rear of the machine) and turn the handwheel to raise the feed dogs. - Normally, the drop feed lever is positioned at the right.